Maltese Tradition of Crib Making

 How to store & protect a crib?

 Throughout the year the crib is stored in Anthony’s garage covered in plastic.
 The shepherds and all other items on display are stored separately.

 Did you know that there are about 50 different insects that could eat the polystyrene and other parts of the crib?!
 Therefore Anthony has to buy a canister containing a special liquid that after it’s lit up it makes smoke that kills all the unwanted bugs!
 This is an annual procedure to avoid unwanted surprises of the crib being eaten from inside!

 You maybe wondering how much is this crib worth or if it is for sale.
 Anthony told me that just last week he was offered 5,000eur but he wouldn’t sell it not even for 10,000eur.
 Why?
 Because for him it’s priceless.
 It’s something he wished he could have since he was 6 years old, but couldn’t afford.
 It has very high sentimental value and he wishes it will be passed on to the next generations.

 Do you think that the crib is perfect as it is?
 Wrong! 🙂 Anthony is a perfectionist, as you can see from this state-of-the-art crib, and every time he looks at it, he is not completely satisfied and adds something to it.
 The size of this crib is about 180cm x 120 x 90.
 Pretty big right?
 Not big enough!
 Anthony is already planning to expand the crib in 2020!

 Can I See it to Believe it?

-Does it look just to perfect to be real?
+Does it look just too perfect to be real?
 Would you love to see this outstanding crib?
-Anthony is more than happy to welcome you to his private house in Birzebugga and show off his creation.
-Just give him a call on 7927 0342.
-Viewings are only possible by appointments and the crib will be on display until mid January 2020.
+Usually Anthony is more than happy to welcome you to his private house in Birzebugga and show off his creation.
+Unfortunately this year due to the current situation, private viewings are not possible.